April 29, 2020

 - Depression: Most of us know that consistently poor sleep may be a sign of depression, but did you also know that a lack of sleep increases your chances of developing depression.
 Particularly among young adults, there is a strong correlation between insomnia and major depressive disorder.

 - Brain waste disposal: While you sleep, your brain undergoes the massively important work of cleaning itself through the disposal of protein clumps.
-In a sleep deprived person, protein can accumulate in the brain, even reaching to toxic levels in the worst cases.
+In a sleep-deprived person, protein can accumulate in the brain, even reaching toxic levels in the worst cases.

 - Hormone levels: Serotonin, dopamine, and cortisol are the key hormones involved in the thinking process and in the regulation of mood and energy levels.
 Since many of these hormones are released into the body during sleep, sleep deprivation can throw our hormones into disarray and dysregulation.

 - Decision making: Sleep deprivation affects the prefrontal cortex of the brain, which is the center for decision making, causing people to act on impulsively.

 - Heart health: Sleep and heart health go hand-in-hand.
 Since blood pressure levels drop during sleep to give your heart much-needed reprieve from daily stressors, people who are sleep deprived maintain higher blood pressure levels for longer periods of time, taxing the heart and increasing their risk of heart disease and strokes.

 - Type 2 diabetes: Those who experience habitual sleep deprivation are more likely to develop type 2 diabetes.
 The research is compelling and should serve as a caution against not getting enough sleep.